wb-zhai/event-location-extraction/scripts/geocoding/README.md

 # add_geotaxonomy.py

-Enriches event location strings in a JSONL predictions file with structured geo taxonomy data by resolving each location through the [Photon geocoding API](https://photon.komoot.io/).
+Enriches event location strings in a JSONL predictions file with structured geo taxonomy data by resolving each location through the [Photon geocoding API](https://photon.komoot.io/) and then performing a spatial join against World Bank administrative boundary files.

 ## What it does

+Processing runs in two phases:

-For every line in the input JSONL, the script reads `annotation.events` and `predictions` event dicts, extracts each `event_location` string, geocodes it, and writes a `geotaxonomy` key back onto the event.
+1. **Geocoding** — for every line in the input JSONL, the script reads `annotation.events` and `predictions` event dicts, extracts each `event_location` string, queries Photon (up to 10 candidates, picking the best by composite score), and writes a `geotaxonomy` key back onto the event.
+2. **Spatial join** — after all lines are geocoded, the resolved coordinates are looked up in three `geotaxonomy_prewb_{0,1,2}.geojson` boundary files (run in parallel processes) to add `adm_code` and `adm_level` to each geotaxonomy entry.

 The output is a new JSONL file with the same structure but with `geotaxonomy` fields added.

 ### Geotaxonomy schema